ArchiveTeam/terroroftinytown/README.md

         wget https://github.com/mozilla/geckodriver/releases/download/v0.11.1/geckodriver-v0.11.1-OS_VERSION_HERE.tar.gz
         nosetests3

+Alternative examples:

+        NO_LIVE_SERVICE_TEST=1 NO_SELENIUM_TEST=1 python -m unittest discover terroroftinytown -p '*test.py'
+        NO_LIVE_SERVICE_TEST=1 RUN_CHROMEDRIVER=1 python -m unittest discover terroroftinytown -p '*test.py'

 Client
 ------

-The client should work in Python 2.7 and 3.
+The client should work in Python 3.9+.
 Please be mindful when writing the client code.

 See [terroroftinytown-client-grab](https://github.com/ArchiveTeam/terroroftinytown-client-grab) for details on how to run the scraper as part of the Warrior project.